Know Before You Swim

 Learn about safe, socially-distanced ways to enjoy the water at the Y. These activities are offered just for members.

-Maintain social distance when resting.
-Please rest at opposite ends of the lane.
-If necessary, please stop short of the end of the lane to maintain at least 6 feet of social distance.
+TIP: Enter in the opposite ends of the lane to maintain social distancing.
+Please rest at opposite ends of the lane, or stop short of the end of the lane to maintain at least 6 feet of social distance while resting.

 Here's how we'll work together to keep you and fellow swimmers safe during your visit.
 Click the "Learn More" button below for more information about safely visiting the Y.

-In order to reduce touchpoints, we've suspended some amenities.
-Please bring what you'll need from home, including towels, goggles, kickboards, fins, belts, and noodles.
+In order to reduce touchpoints, we're asking members to bring some things from home.
+These items include towels, goggles, kickboards, fins, belts, and noodles.

-Beginning October 18, locker rooms will be open to swimmers only.
-To maintain a safe distance, please limit one family or individual to each aisle at a time.
+To maintain a safe distance, please limit one family or individual to each aisle at a time in the locker room.

-Face coverings are required at all times unless you're in the pool.
-This includes in locker or changing rooms.
-We'll have a dry place to store your belongings on the pool deck while you're in the water.
+Masks are required at all times unless you're in the pool.
+This includes the pool deck and locker rooms too.

-The Governor’s Safe Start guidelines updated on October 6, 2020 now allow for two people who are not part of the same household to share a lane.
-We are confident in this approach for several reasons:
+The Governor’s guidelines updated on October 6, 2020 allow for two people who are not part of the same household to share a lane.
+We are confident in the Governor's office and the ability of our lifeguards to uphold our safety protocols including social distancing.
+Learn more about safety in chlorinated water from the CDC.

 Yes, you both will need to reserve a reservation time slot.
 Please arrive early as lanes are first-come, first-served.

-Yes, children and teens who are 10 years old and older may swim with a Supervising Adult.
+Yes, children and teens who are 10 years old and older may swim with a Supervising Adult present.
 All children and teens in this age range must pass a swim test in order to participate.
 Read our full policy >

 We welcome water walkers and exercisers!
 Both people in the lane will need to make appropriate space for one another.
 If you're walking or exercising, turn away from your lane partner when they are passing you.